Their Teeth Fell Out. Was It Another COVID-19 Consequence?

 “It’s extremely rare that teeth will literally fall out of their sockets,” said Dr. David Okano, a periodontist at the University of Utah in Salt Lake City.

-But existing dental problems may worsen as a result of COVID-19, he added, especially as patients recover from the acute infections and contend with its long-term effects.
+But existing dental problems may worsen as a result of COVID-19, he added, especially as patients recover from acute infections and contend with their long-term effects.

 And some experts say that doctors and dentists need to be open to such possibilities, especially because more than 47% of adults 30 years or older have some form of periodontal disease, including infections and inflammation of the gums and bone that surround teeth, according to a 2012 report from the Centers for Disease Control and Prevention.